 RagwitekThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you have severe asthma, or you have a history of severe allergic reactions or eosinophilic esophagitis.
+Do not use it if you had an allergic reaction to gelatin, mannitol, or sodium hydroxide, if you have severe asthma, or if you have a history of severe allergic reactions or eosinophilic esophagitis.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Start taking this medicine at least 3 months before the expected onset of each ragweed pollen season, and continue taking it daily throughout the pollen season.

 - Wash your hands before and after you take the tablet.

 - With dry hands, remove the tablet from the blister pack and place it under your tongue.
 Let it dissolve for about 1 minute before you swallow it.
 Do not eat or drink anything for 5 minutes after you swallow the tablet.